-We’ve updated this page to reflect the Phase 2.5 changes and help keep you safe and the “curve flattened” so that these special places do not close again.
+We’ve updated this page to reflect the Phase 2.5 and 3 changes and help keep you safe and the “curve flattened” so that these special places do not close again.
 As before, the highest priority of Friends of the MST continues to be the health and well-being of our volunteers, staff and users of the MST.

 1. Guidance for Volunteers and Trail Angels